lukonjun/container-anomaly-detection/Documentation.md

 kubectl config view --raw >~/.kube/config chmod 600 ~/.kube/config
 ```
-3. Install influxdb as our Timeseries Database, as collected Metrics will be saved here.
+3. Install influxdb as our Timeseries Database.
 This can be done on a sperate server, on the same server or also in the Kubernetes Cluster running in a container.
 For convenience I am going to install it on the same server, however all options should work.
 This [Guide](https://computingforgeeks.com/install-influxdb-on-ubuntu-and-debian/) gives instructions on the installation.
 This process can be a bit tricky, here is a part of my configuration.
 ```